drop-games/eb-docs/docs/Whitepaper/Blockchain.md

 ## Regarding Pay-to-Win

-Hyperblade will always be accessible and fair to everyone irregards to how much capital they invested in.
+Hyperblade will always be accessible and fair to everyone irregards to how much capital they've put in.

 # TOKEMAK overview